LawleyFall2017/230-fall2017/weekly_materials/week8/cssAnimationExercise.md

 # CSS Animation Exercise

 ## Overview & Goals
 Today you're going to take the restaurant page you built for last week's exercise and animate some elements on the page using the techniques shown in the CSS Animations tutorial.
-If you haven't done either, you should use today's class to first complete the exercise from last week, and then, if you have time, work on the tutorial.
+If you haven't done the framework exercise, and/or if you haven't completed that tutorial, you should use today's class to do that first, and then, if you have time, work on the tutorial.

 ## Previewing What You're Going to Make
 Because I can't give you the functioning animation without also revealing the code to accomplish it, I've uploaded a video clip to YouTube showing how the page behaves when it first loads, and when mousing over specific elements.
 Watch it here: https://youtu.be/h78Js94cJD4 (Note: after I uploaded this video I changed the technique for scaling the food images; the approach described below in the exercise uses transitions rather than keyframe animations, and allows for easing-out of the scaling.)

 ## Setting Up
-Make a copy of your completed week6 folder and call it week7.
-When you're done, you'll upload the week7 folder to your igme230 directory on banjo.
+Make a copy of your completed framework exercise folder and call it csseffects.
 All of the CSS you add will go into the styles.css page in the css subdirectory.
+When you're done, you'll upload the folder to your igme230 directory on banjo, and point to it from your main class page.

 ## Page Load Animation
 As you can see in the video, when the page first loads, the four columns of content in the middle of the page fly in from the left side.
 You're going to combine animation techniques used in the "clouds" exercise in the tutorial (chapter 3, part 1).